mudassir718/Power-BI-Basic-Dashboard-/README.md

 # Power-BI-Basic-Dashboard-

 Hey Github!
-I'm thrilled to share my latest journey into the world of hashtag#dataanalytics through my very first Power BI hashtag#project.
-Coming fresh off my hashtag#AdvancedExcel class at Analytics Training Hub and specially thanks to Anil D. this has been an incredibly insightful experience.
-And, I am eagerly waiting for my next class which is about hashtag#PowerBI and I am preparing myself for the next class to standout.
+I'm thrilled to share my latest journey into the world of  dataan alytics through my very first Power BI project.
+Coming fresh off my AdvancedExcel class at Analytics Training Hub and specially thanks to Anil D. this has been an incredibly insightful experience.
+And, I am eagerly waiting for my next class which is about PowerBI and I am preparing myself for the next class to standout.

 What's in Store: